oliver-oloughlin/kvdex/README.md

 ```

 The schema definition contains collection builders, or nested schema
 definitions.
-Collections can hold any type adhering to KvValue.
+Collections can hold any data type adhering to KvValue.
+By default,
+all `kvdex` key-value entries are prefixed with a base path.
+The base path can
+be customized by setting the `basePath` option.

 **_Note:_** Index values are always serialized, using the JSON-encoder by
 default, or alternatively your provided encoder.